minermanNL/Portfolio/information.md

 ### Subscription Management:

-*   Located in `src/app/dashboard/subscription/page.tsx` and `src/components/dashboard/SubscriptionClient.tsx`.
+*   Frontend components located in `src/app/dashboard/subscription/page.tsx` and `src/components/dashboard/SubscriptionClient.tsx`.
-*   Displays the user's current subscription status.
+*   The pricing page (`src/app/pricing/page.tsx`) initiates the subscription process.
+*   When a user selects a plan, a request is made to the `/api/create-stripe-checkout` Next.js API route.
+This route communicates with Stripe to create a checkout session.
-*   Provides a link to Stripe for users to manage their subscription details and payments.
+*   The user is redirected to Stripe's secure portal to enter payment details and confirm the subscription.
-*   Integrates with Stripe for secure payment processing and subscription management.
-*   Provides different tiers with varying limits on generations, storage, and features.
+*   Stripe sends webhook events (e.g., `checkout.session.completed`, `customer.subscription.created`) to the `/api/stripe-webhook` Next.js API route.
+*   This webhook handler verifies the event and updates the `subscriptions` table in the Supabase database with the user's subscription status, current plan, and subscription period.
+*   The `SubscriptionClient.tsx` component displays the user's current subscription status by fetching data from the Supabase `subscriptions` table.
+*   Users can manage their subscription (e.g., change plan, update payment method, cancel) by being redirected to the Stripe customer portal (this link should be provided in `SubscriptionClient.tsx`).

 ### UI Components: